wanqizhu/pyfuck/README.md

 # Pyfuck -- Esoteric Python using only **[(+travels')]**.

-How few distinct characters can we use to simulate any python program?
+How few distinct characters can we use to write and execute any python program?

 We can at least do 13! **[(+travels')]**